Kanstantsin-Y/GNSS_RTCM_DECODER/DOCs/OutputFormats.md

 ## JSON

-Akin MARGO, JSON printer also sorts conversion products by GNSS and puts results into appropriate folders.
+JSON printer sorts conversion products by purpose and puts results into appropriate folders.
+Finally, there is always one individual file XXX-YYY-N.json per message number N.

 [SOURCE_FILE_NAME-JSON]
 |